ozgunus00/Effects-of-Camera-Trajectory-on-Events/README.md

-# EB-Traject: A Trajectory and Speed EvaluationTool for Event-Based Corner Detectors
+# EB-Traject: A Trajectory and Speed Evaluation Tool for Event-Based Corner Detectors